atscan/plcbundle/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠋⢀⠋⢈⡿⠿⠁⠉⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

+> ⚠️ **Preview Version - Do Not Use in Production!**
+>
+> This project and plcbundle specification is currently unstable and under heavy development.
+Things can break at any time.
+Bundle hashes or data formats may change. **Do not** use this for production systems.
+Please wait for the **`1.0`** release.

 A Go library and CLI tool for managing [DID PLC Directory](https://plc.directory/) bundles with transparent synchronization, compression, and verification.

 ## Features